Signposts

 had to pay attention so as not to miss my school's closure.
 Upon hearing the

-good news, I went off to go skating or sledding, or other winter adventure.
+good news, I went off to go skating or sledding, or some other winter adventure.

 the early morning hours, a new opportunity presented itself, one of making

 money by shoveling driveways and sidewalks.
-These were the days before
+Those were the days before

-driveway snow blowers, and a heavy wet snow is an arduous thing to clear.
+driveway snow blowers and a heavy wet snow was an arduous thing to clear.
 If

-the snow was deep enough, I could make some real money.
+the snow was deep enough, one could make some real money.

 On those mornings I was out in the cold early, trudging through drifts and